Gerco2006/Gerco2006/README.md

 ---

-That’s about it — just me doing random projects for fun and learning along the way
+That’s about it, just doing random projects for fun and learning along the way